madhur/madhur.github.com/_posts/2020-03-28-adding-package-suppressions-checkstyle-spotbugs.markdown

 - Java
 ---

-I was recently trying to add a package level suppression in both checkstyle / spotbugs and found it to be having wierd syntax.
+I was recently trying to add a package level suppression in both checkstyle / spotbugs and found it to be having weird syntax.

 For [checkstyle](https://github.com/checkstyle/checkstyle/blob/master/config/suppressions.xml),